RajnishProgrammer/amazon-scraper-python-2021/README.md

 ## Usage

-To launch the Amazon scraper locate the `amazon-product-scraper` folder via terminal and type `amazon_scraper.py -k "your keyword"`.
+To launch the Amazon scraper locate the `amazon-product-scraper` folder via terminal and type `amazon_scraper.py -k "your keyword"` (`python amazon_scraper.py -k "your keyword` on MacOS).
 This will start the program.

 ***NOTE: you must declare either*** `-k` or `--keyword` ***before entering your keyword.
 It's a required argument.***